 The registration fee amounts to 500 Euro per team and covers accommodation, food, and tournament participation for the team members and one team leader for two nights (Thursday to Saturday).
 The registration fee is reduced to 400 Euro per team for Austrian teams that pay the registration fee before February 28, 2017.
 Unfortunately, we cannot refund registration fees for teams that have to cancel their participation.
 For more information, please also contact email@example.com.

 The tournament consists of "Physics Fights" with three competing teams: The reporter, the opponent and the reviewer.
 The reporter presents one of the three previously researched problems in a 12 minute presentation.
 The opponent points out strengths and weaknesses of the report and starts a 15 minute scientific discussion with the reporter to adress open questions.
 The reviewer summarizes the report and the discussion and reveals possible shortcomings.

 A jury then asks clarifying questions before grading the performance of each team.
 During the tournament each team participates in 9 rounds: three times each as reporter, opponent and reviewer.
 The entire Physics Fight is conducted in English.
 For a more detailed explanation of the tournament please refer to the official regulations.

 A report should show the results of a student’s elaboration within a presentation of 12 min (at least 9 min).
 It contains the following parts:

+Find posts about the A- and IYPT (mostly german) in our blog and lots of photos in the gallery.
 Our old website comprised a lot more content and much of it is either timeless or still relevant.
 Examples include information on past participations in the international competition 2008 and 2009 (preparation, team), a collection of questions and answers, experiences from many years ago and an even high school thesis on the AYPT and IYPT.